hzla/Blender-Tile-Ripper-Operators/README.md

 Before running operator: Be in obj mode, click any obj, press a to select all objects

-Result: scales 4x and performs tri to quad
+Result: scales 4x and performs tri to quad, scale is customizable with a dialog box after running

 ## Split Tile All